canmom/canmom.github.io/_posts/films/animation-night/2024-03-24-181-nijiiro-hotaru.md

 tags:
  - animation night
  - toei
-excerpt: "The l face of Toei, with an artful 2D masterpiece celebrating the studio's history with a sakuga feast.
+excerpt: "The other face of Toei, a celebration of the studio's 2D history with a sakuga feast.
 Tonight we discover <cite>Nijiiro Hotaru: Eien no Natsu Yasumi</cite>."
 ---
 Welcome back everyone, to the second week of the newly reborn Animation Night!